-Nude Anime | 25 Best Anime With Nudity - Cinemaholic
+25 Hottest Anime With Nudity

 5. Dragon Ball (1986)

 This is one of the longest-running action anime.
 It started over some four decades ago when Goku was just a kid though a very powerful one.
-During this time he met Bulma who became his first friend.
-It may come as surprise to many who have started watching the franchise from ‘Dragon Ball Z’ that there was some nudity included in the first instalment.
+During this time, he met Bulma, who became his first friend.
+It may come as a surprise to many who have started watching the franchise from ‘Dragon Ball Z’ that there was some nudity included in the first installment.
 There were some instances of Bulma showing her bare body, though these scenes had a more comic purpose than actual forwarding of the plot.
+You can stream the anime here.

 Read More: Best Studio Ghilibi Movies

 This anime is one of those kinds where an odd bunch of people has to be together despite their differences to serve a purpose.
 Fuu is a waitress who accidentally spills a drink over one of her customers and is now being constantly harassed by some samurai.
-She asks another customer Mugen for help who quickly defeats all of them.
+She asks another customer Mugen for help, who quickly defeats all of them.
 But he then makes the mistake of attacking Jin, a ronin who is much more skilled than he is.
-They end up destroying the shop and killing a magistrate’s son which puts them on death row.
+They end up destroying the shop and killing a magistrate’s son, which puts them on death row.
 Fuu saves them by hiring them as bodyguards to go on an adventure to find a legendary samurai.
-There are a few ecchi nude scenes in this anime.
+The show is the best samurai anime that you will ever watch, and the nude scenes are just a bonus.
+You can stream the show here.

 Read More: Best Anime of 2017

-I loved ‘Code Geass’.
-It is one of the best action, sci-fi genre anime.
-The plot is set in 2010 when the Holy Empire of Britannia has dominated other nations becoming a strong military nation.
+‘Code Geass’ is one of the best action, sci-fi genre anime.
+The plot is set in 2010, when the Holy Empire of Britannia has dominated other nations, becoming a strong military nation.
 Though defeated and renamed to Area 11, Japan still has some resistance left in her.
 Lelouch Lamperouge is a prince of the Britannia Empire and has been exiled.
 He is saved by a girl named C.C after being caught in the crossfire between the two opposing forces.
-The girl also bestows him a great power known as Geass.
-Will he be able to defeat Britannia once and for all with this newfound power?
+The girl bestows him a great power known as Geass, using which he can control anyone and make them dance to his tunes.
+But will he be able to defeat Britannia once and for all with this newfound power and get his revenge?
+You can stream the anime here.

 Read More: Best Ecchi Anime

 Yukiteru Amano is a lonely teenager who spends his time writing whatever he observes in a diary on his phone.
-To pass his time he has an imaginary friend Deus Ex Machina who is the god of space and time.
-Later on, Yukiteru finds out that Deus is very real and she grants Yukireu’s mobile the power to record 90-day future.
-He is then asked to compete in a tournament with similar participants with the reward being, becoming the next Deus.
-There are a few nude scenes in this anime.
+To pass his time, he has an imaginary friend Deus Ex Machina who is the god of space and time.
+Later on, Yukiteru finds out that Deus is real, and she grants Yukireu’s mobile the power to record the 90-day future.
+He is then asked to compete in a tournament with similar participants, with the chance of becoming the next Deus.
+The show has not only an exciting premise but also quite a few sex scenes.
+You can stream ‘The Future Diary’ here.

 Read More: Anime Like Noragami